 Some easy ways to get a bigger protein hit into your day include:

-- Making your own trail mix using whole grain cereal with nuts and seeds (here’s a good recipe)
+- Make your own trail mix using whole grain cereal, nuts and seeds

-- Adding soft tofu to a soup to make it creamier
+- Add soft tofu to a soup to make it creamier

-- Adding a bean salad or bowl of vegetarian chili to your dinner
+- Add a bean salad or bowl of vegetarian chili to your dinner

-- Putting some peanut butter on your celery sticks
+- Put some peanut butter on your celery sticks

-Remember that including some protein into your meals every day is a good move towards maintaining a healthy diet.
-Just pay attention to where your protein is coming from when you have diabetes to reap the optimal benefits.
+Remember that including some protein in your meals every day is a good move towards maintaining a healthy diet.
+Pay attention to your protein sources to ensure that you reap all of the benefits that protein has to offer.